Child Abuse & Neglect Attorneys in Fairfax, Virginia

 Contact Our Fairfax Child Abuse Defense Lawyers

-To learn more about the approach our criminal defense attorneys take to investigating and defending against charges of child abuse and neglect in Fairfax and Northern Virginia, Contact The Sprano Law Firm, LLP for a free consultation.
+To learn more about the approach our criminal defense attorneys take to investigating and defending against charges of child abuse and neglect in Fairfax and Northern Virginia, Contact The Sprano Law Firm, PLLC for a consultation.
 Call us today.

 Our Child Abuse defense attorneys have experience representing numerous defendants charged with the following crimes: